envy/sgx-avail/README.md

 ```
 make sgx-avail
 ```
 Yes, there is no Makefile.
 Yes, it works anyway.
-Make knows how tob uild it even without a Makefile.
+Make knows how to build it even without a Makefile.